FAbdullah17/FAbdullah17/README.md

 ## 🌱 Current Goals
 - Build and deploy more machine learning models.
 - Continue learning about natural language processing (NLP) and deep learning architectures.
-- Continue and enhance mt journey in GenAI and LLMs
+- Continue and enhance my journey in GenAI and LLMs
 - Contribute to open-source AI projects and share knowledge with the community.

 ---